 Mores Creek can be accessed just below the campground.
 Anglers fish for rainbow trout.
 Grayback Loop Trail begins within the site, offering a 1-mile footpath for hikers.

 Numerous trail opportunities are in the area just north of Idaho City, where hiking, biking, horseback riding and off-road vehicles can be enjoyed.
 During the winter, the area becomes a playground for back country skiers and snowmobiles.

-Flood Waters washed out the bridge that connects Hwy 21 to the campsite.
-No estimate on when repairs will be done.
+Flood Waters washed out the bridge that connects Hwy 21 to the campsite in 2016.